N.D.Kuznetsov Scientific and Technical Complex of Samara JSC

 GNPO Trud JSC "N.D.
 Kuznetsov" JSC N.D.Kuznetsov STC JSC N.D.
 Kuznetsov Company Samara Scientific and Technical Complex (SSTC) Kuybyshev Engine Design Bureau (KKBM) Kuznetsov Design Bureau Kuznetsov Design Bureau in Kuibyshev Kuznetsov Scientific and Technical Complex of Samara Kuznetsov SNTK N.D.
 Kuznetsov Scientific and Technical Complex of Samara JSC NPO Trud Samara Research and Development Complex [SNTK] Kuznetsov Samara Science and Technical Complex named after N.O.
 Kuznetsov Samara Scientific and Technical Complex Samara Scientific Engineering Enterprise "Trud" Trud State Scientific Production Association Address 2a S. Lazo Street, Samara 443026, Russia Tel.
 No. +7 (8462) 50 02 28 Fax No. +7 (8462) 50 12 11

 N.D.Kuznetsov Scientific and Technical Complex of Samara JSC or Kuznetsov SNTK Samara, is a Russian enterprise, which itself with the development, which production and the selling employ of items of equipment, in particular from gas turbines and transmissions.
-Emphasis is thereby air and space industry.
+Emphasis is the air and space industry.
 The company headquarters is in Samara.
-Present managing director is E.A.
-Gritsenko.
-At present one concerns oneself in particular with the development and the production of gas turbines for the industrial application, thus for the employment as compressors for natural gas production.
+At present it is concerned in particular with the development and the production of gas turbines for the industrial application, thus for the employment as compressors for natural gas production.

 The enterprise was created 1946 as OKB-276 and led since 1949 by Nikolai Dmitrijewitsch Kuznetsov.
 On basis of German developments during World War II it turned one to the development of turbo-props, from which the gas turbine Kuznezow NK-12 (MW), carrying out up to 11.000 KW, came out.
 In 1954 Kuznetsov began work with the NK-6, the first two-current jet engine with afterburner Soviet design.